 Implementing robust internal controls is a means to an end.
 However, once implemented, stakeholders have to follow those controls.
 Naturally, as a company grows, the amount and depth of implementing internal controls like purchase approval processes will grow too – primarily if the company dedicates itself to growing among new audiences and markets.
 A system of internal controls tends to increase in comprehensiveness as an organization increases in size.

 Companies live and die by budgetary controls.
 On average, companies lose between approximately 10%-20% of their projected savings to maverick spending each quarter.
-Internal controls help by catching and curtailing unnecessary spending to ensure better company health.
+Internal controls help control costs by catching and curtailing unnecessary spending to ensure better company health.

 Eliminate fraud and protect your assets